 What would Plan gain from this large investment?
 We made an attempt to quantify the benefits in our Final Report, and included some case studies of initial efforts (in South America and the Netherlands) to demonstrate that our estimates were based on real, tangible, proven experience.
 And, citing research, we indicated that between $3 and $6 of savings and improvements could be expected from every $1 invested in the initiative.

-Looking back on the Quality Council’s Final Report, and the Updates that I have access to now, I’m struck by how often we made the case that organizations that employed TQM as a means of operating had better morale, greater commitment, and increased cooperation and communication.
-I find these recommendations included in the Final Report to be quite surprising and very forthright, considering that our remit was focused on Program Quality:
+Looking back on the Quality Council’s Final Report, and the Updates that I have in my files, I’m struck by how often we made the case that organizations that employed TQM as a means of operating had better morale, greater commitment, and increased cooperation and communication.
+I find these recommendations included in the Final Report to be quite surprising and very forthright, considering that our remit was focused on Program Quality, and not so much on the morale situation inside Plan:

 - Establishment of Organizational Priorities.
 In view of the organizational stress that is being caused by there being too many major projects under way at once, the Quality Council recommends that two to four clear organizational priorities be established.
 The Quality Council further recommends that the remainder of the projects be put on hold until they can be systematically reviewed and paced within the context of Total Quality management.